-Probably one of the easiest and most popular fruit to grow at home.
+Probably one of the easiest and most popular fruits to grow at home.
 Strawberries can easily be grown in hanging baskets, pots, or in the ground.

 Everyone loves the taste of a nice and juicy blueberry, but not everyone knows how easy they are to grow.

-I like to mulch around the canes with bark in order to help suppress weeds.
+I like to mulch around the canes with bark to help suppress weeds.

 You will need a frame for raspberries to grow up.
 Use a trellis or build something yourself with stakes and wire.
 Raspberries can grow up to a height of 1.5m.